achael/achael.github.io/_pages/imaging.md

 The [EHT](http://eventhorizontelescope.org/) is globe-spanning [VLBI](https://en.wikipedia.org/wiki/Very-long-baseline_interferometry) array that observes the nearest supermassive black holes in
 <a href="https://en.wikipedia.org/wiki/Sagittarius_A*">Sgr A* </a>
 and [M87](https://en.wikipedia.org/wiki/Messier_87) at 1.3 mm wavelength.
-After years of preparation the EHT observed Sgr A* and M87 with telescopes around the world in the spring of 2017 and 2018 ([Here](https://eventhorizontelescope.org/galleries/2017-observations) are some pictures from the observations!)
+After years of preparation the EHT observed Sgr A* and M87 with telescopes around the world in the spring of 2017 and 2018 ([Here are some pictures from the observations](https://eventhorizontelescope.org/galleries/2017-observations))

 By correlating the recorded electric field measured simultaneously from telescopes around the world, the EHT can effectively _synthesize_ the resolving power of an Earth-sized telescope with an angular resolution of about 10 _microarcseconds_ (1 / 360000000<sup>th</sup> of a degree!)